 The music itself is a tad… formulaic, I think is the right word.
 Most of the songs have very similar feels to them to the point where they kind of blend together.
 They’re not bad songs, but they’re not particularly interesting either.
 That being said, repeated listens did lead me to garner a couple of favourites.
 The opening and ending song, The Greatest Show, immediately won me over and is also accompanied by an incredibly flashy and colourful dance number, The Other Side has got a great melody and some impressive juggling skills courtesy of a barman (why wasn’t HE in the circus?) and This is Me, while obvious Oscar bait, is still a great and empowering tune for the circus members and really makes you root for them.
 Honestly, they should’ve been the main characters instead of P.T.
 “First World Problems” Barnum.

 I’ll give credit where it’s due, the choreography is amazing and there’s some genuine skill and talent on display here, but not every track gets a cool, flashy dance sequence meaning some of the musical moments get a tad boring since what’s happening on-screen isn’t particularly engaging.
-Honestly, I think ‘flashy’ is the best word to describe this movie, and is almost child-like in its presentation.
-It’s colourful, energetic and full of sincerity, wonder and boundless optimism, but it’s also amateurish and just falls apart from a story and character perspective.
+Honestly, I think ‘flashy’ is the best word to describe this movie.
+It’s almost child-like in its presentation – it’s colourful, energetic and full of sincerity, wonder and boundless optimism, but it’s also amateurish and just falls apart from a story and character perspective.
 I can see why people are divided over this movie; it’s hard to hate something that’s clearly trying so hard to be the best it can be, even if it ends up falling over nearly every hurdle.

 If you’re at all familiar with Barnum and have already come to the conclusion that you despise his very being and the idea of people glorifying and praising him makes you want to violently throw up, then you probably won’t find any enjoyment in this movie, even ironically.
 You’ll just want to punch something.
 For the rest of you, though, I’d actually recommend giving it a watch, because while I may have criticised it very harshly, it’s still entertaining.
 I watched it twice with friends and we had a whale of a time riffing on it.